The demand for UK Higher education is very healthy

 - Today’s students want “plug & play” accommodation (bills, internet etc.) in very convenient locations

-- Purpose-built accommodation remains well below student numbers in key UK university cities and does not support the strong demand or growth of successful universities
+- Purpose-built student accommodation supply remains well below student numbers in key UK university cities and is not meeting the strong demand due to the growth of successful universities

-- London is particularly badly affected by a shortfall in supply, and affordability, but many of the UK’s top institutions are held back by shortage of accommodation
+- London is particularly badly affected by a shortfall in supply, and affordability, but many of the UK’s top institutions are held back by shortages of accommodation

 - Beds which are being built do not cater for some of the most strategically important groups of students to universities, including UK undergraduates and most postgraduate students

-- Investment into University’s own accommodation remains behind the level needed to address both shortfall and the maintenance issues on campus
+- Investment into University’s own accommodation remains behind the level needed to address both the shortfall in numbers and the maintenance issues on campus

-- Pressure on Houses in Multiple Occupation (“HMO”) through implementation of licensing and Article 4 Direction in many cities means that overall supply of student housing is being constrained
+- Pressure on Houses in Multiple Occupations (“HMOs”) through implementation of licensing and Article 4 Direction in many cities means that the overall supply of student housing is being constrained

 Students from outside the UK are an important part of the student population